sirisian/ecmascript-types/README.md

 ### Typed Assignment

-A variable by default is typed ```any``` meaning its dynamic and its type changes depending on the last assigned value.
+A variable by default is typed ```any``` meaning it's dynamic and its type changes depending on the last assigned value.
 As an example one can write:

 ```js
 let a = new MyType();